Gretchen Corbett: 1981–present: Film, television and theater

 Corbett starred in the horror film Jaws of Satan (1981), playing a doctor implicated in a preacher's battle with a snake which is Satan incarnate.
 In 1982, she starred as Roxane in a production of The Carome Brothers' Italian Food Products Corp.'s Annual Pasta Pageant at the Long Wharf Theatre in New Haven, Connecticut.
 In 1985, she starred in the science fiction series Otherworld.
 In 1988, Corbett starred in the original workshop production of Wendy Wasserstein's The Heidi Chronicles at the Seattle Repertory Theatre.

 Corbett reprised her role of Beth Davenport in the Rockford Files television films of the 1990s, including Friends and Foul Play, If the Frame Fits... (both 1996) and If It Bleeds...
 It Leads (1999).

 Between 2013 and 2014, Corbett appeared in a recurring guest role on the IFC series Portlandia.
 In 2014, she directed a production of the play Bo-Nita at Portland Center Stage.
 In 2019, she appeared in the Hulu series Shrill, opposite Luka Jones and Aidy Bryant.
 In late 2019, Corbett began filming the independent drama Pig, starring Nicolas Cage, Adam Arkin, and Alex Wolff.
 She also appeared in Lorelei, starring Pablo Schreiber and Jena Malone, which was released in 2021.

 The Haven Project

 In the 2000s, Corbett served as Artistic Director of the Haven Project, a theatre project for underprivileged children in Portland, Oregon, a replication of New York's 52nd St. Project.

 Personal life

 Corbett had a relationship with Robin Gammell.
-They had one child, Winslow Corbett.
+Her daughter is actress Winslow Corbett.